michiruf/laravel-runtime/README.md

 9. Select the service *laravel-test* and hit OK
 10. (recommended) Set the lifecycle to *Connect to existing container*
 11. Done.
 Tests should now be runnable in PHPStorm.
+12. *Optional*: use sail-php as php executable, to have it being run as sail user instead of root